dtempx/miniml/README.md

 # MiniML

-A minimal, embeddable semantic data modeling language for generating SQL queries from YAML model definitions.
+A minimal, embeddable semantic data modeling language for generating SQL queries from YAML model definitions, inspired by LookML.

-Ideal for connecting data to AI with MCP.
+Ideal for connecting data to AI via MCP!

-MiniML produces SQL queries from dimensions and measures defined in a simple YAML model syntax.
+MiniML produces data-dictionary and SQL query output from dimensions and measures defined in a simple YAML model syntax.
 Designed to be a stand-alone and light-weight library, embeddable in any server or app without requiring additional data platforming.
 Supports BigQuery and Snowflake dialects.